Innovative sustainable fabrics for the future

 Piñatex

 People have made a number of different fabrics to simulate leather.
-This particular fabric, made out of fiber from the pineapple leaf, is one of the most popular and is incredibly similar to leather fabric.
+This particular fabric, made out of fiber from the pineapple leaf, is one of the most popular and is incredibly similar to leather material.

 They then wash, dry and purify the leaves to eliminate any impurities.
-Before people started using these approximately 40,000 tons of leaves a year to make fabric, they left them to rot or burned them.
+Before people started using these approximately 40,000 tons of leaves a year to make materials, they left them to rot or burned them.

 A fluffy fibre remains.
 Workers mix it with a corn-based polylactic acid.
 This transforms the fibre into a non-woven mesh we called Piñafelt.
 They dye this using GOTS-certified pigments and coat it with a special resin they create from polyurethane.
-This makes the fabric even more hard wearing and also makes it waterproof.
+This makes the material even more hard wearing and also makes it waterproof.

-The process of making Piñatex
+The Process of Making Piñatex

 The same company that is now creating synthetic silk for McCartney – Bolt Threads – came up with Mylo.
-This material, also called mushroom leather, is a vegan alternative that people made as one of the sustainable materials that have minimal impact on the environment.
+This material, also called mushroom leather, is a vegan alternative that people made as one of the sustainable fashion materials that have minimal impact on the environment.

 Manufacturers make it out of mycelium, threads taken from mushrooms’ root structure.
 They grow these mycelium cells on beds of organic substances in a farming facility powered by renewable energy.